 The monthly and daily reports shall be made available on demand through a readily available communications port approved by the Executive Officer.
 All ISD reports shall be electronically accessible to download with standardized software.

-CERTIFICATION OF VAPOR RECOVERY SYSTEMS
+Certification of Vapor Recovery Systems

 The Executive Officer shall certify only those vapor recovery systems that, based on testing and engineering evaluation of that system’s design, component qualities, and performance, are demonstrated to meet all applicable requirements of this certification procedure.
 Except as provided in Sections 18 and 19, this certification procedure should not be used to certify individual system components.
 Steps and conditions of the certification process, along with the Sections of this document that describe them, are outlined below.

 Application Process Section 11